Are you interested in working from home?

 39. Book Editing Associates

 To sign up as an online proofreader on the Book Editing Associates website, you need to be a native English speaker based in the USA with five or more years of experience.
+And a record of books you’ve edited to back it up.

 If you get hired here, your payment will be based on your expertise and previous proven experience.